CyberMicko/Go-repo/README.md

 Hi there!

-I'm right here trying to learn a lot something about back-end programming!
+I'm right here trying to learn a lot of something about back-end programming!

 So fingers crossed.